mikebranstein/speech-workshop-instructions/src/chapters/chapter8.md

 > **Bing spell checking**
 >
 > In many cases, I like to enable Bing spell checker, because I cannot guarantee that text coming into LUIS is valid.
-But, in your Pokemon app, you should not enable Bing spell checker because you're not guaranteed the CSS speech-to-text pipeline will return valid words, plus you don't know if *Pikachu* will be replaced by something else by Bing spell checker.
+But, in your Pokemon app, you should not enable Bing spell checker because you're not guaranteed the STT speech-to-text pipeline will return valid words, plus you don't know if *Pikachu* will be replaced by something else by Bing spell checker.
 >
 > A good rule of thumb: if you're using a speech-domain that could have strange words present, don't use Bing spell checker.